osisoft/PI-Cloud-Connect-Docs/content/general.md

 ## Which cloud infrastructure is used for PI Cloud Connect?
 Is it a public or private cloud?

-PI Cloud Connect uses Windows Azure, the public cloud offering from Microsoft.
+PI Cloud Connect uses Microsoft Azure, the public cloud offering from Microsoft.
 At the moment, no other cloud providers (private or public) are supported.
 The cloud components of PI Cloud Connect are deployed in the OSIsoft Azure subscription.
-Customers using PI Cloud Connect do not need to subscribe to Windows Azure.
+Customers using PI Cloud Connect do not need to subscribe to Microsoft Azure.

 ## Does OSIsoft have access to the logs?